 We learn at our own pace but we set deadlines.

 Our outputs are put in the blog as much as possible so as to save money and paper and the trees.
 We don’t wear uniforms or identification cards, of course; we don’t need them.
-We just wear anything we put on at home.
+Instead, we just wear anything we put on at home.

-Of course, this never gets out of the homeschooling curriculum.
-Besides, it’s our home we’re talking about here and we have the responsibility to keep it clean and livable.
+Of course, this is always included in the homeschooling curriculum.
+Besides, we’re talking about our own house here, so it is our responsibility to keep it clean and livable.

-How I do it: I started studying Python using SoloLearn.
-I got a little background of Python from this app.
-It’s a great app actually.
-But the downside is that it doesn’t explain the lessons very well.
+I started learning Python using the app SoloLearn.
+It’s a great app but it wasn’t able to explain the lessons very well.

 So my dad gave me a book entitled: Learn PYTHON 3 the HARD WAY.
 Yes, I learned it the hard way.
 If you learn it the hard way, everything will become easier for you.
 No soldier in the Navy got qualified by having an easy training, right?
 Same principle.